-NIMIT was formally inaugurated on 29th of August 2002 as an affiliated college to the University of Calicut, and approved by AICTE.
+NIMIT was formally inaugurated on 3rd of June 2002 as an affiliated college to the University of Calicut, and approved by AICTE.
 Within a short span of time, NIMIT emerged as a much sought out educational institution.
 It has also attained the status of Centre of Excellence.
 Today, NIMIT has spread its wings, with a College at Cherthala in the district of Alleppey and Public Schools at Edakkunnu and Thrikkakara.
-In 2002, NIMIT was granted the ISO 9001 - 2008 certification for exemplary standards in education and student training.
+In 2004, NIMIT was granted the ISO 9001 - 2008 (upgraded to 9001-2015) certification for exemplary standards in education and student training.
 Naipunnya has branched out into different areas of education in the recent years.